twolfson/twolfson.com/articles/how-to-build-an-interactive-dancefloor-theoretically.md

 Here's a high level rundown of our process:

-- Considered many sensor types from [Adafruit][] and [SparkFun][] websites (e.g. light, sound, pressure, flex)
+- Considered many types of sensors sold by [Adafruit][] and [SparkFun][] (e.g. light, sound, pressure, flex)
-- Went with force sensitive resistor as it
+- Went with force sensitive resistor as it:
   - Doesn't break under heavy weights (e.g. accidental art car on platform)
   - Won't have light/sound transmission issues
   - Easy to wire up (only need power and ground)
   - In hindsight, we should have explored flat switch membranes but we had too little time when the suggestion came up
-- Set up test with Arduino, force sensitive resistors (FSR), and 25' of cable round trip (dancefloor was 12'x12')
+- Set up test with Arduino, force sensitive resistors (FSR), and 50' of 22AWG cable round trip (not in setup/photo yet) (dancefloor was 12'x12', thus at most 24' there and 24' back)
   ![Arduino and sensor test](/public/images/articles/how-to-build-an-interactive-dancefloor-theoretically/arduino-sensor-test.jpg)
 - Iterated with FSR on small wooden box
   - Using FSR taped down didn't work